aredn/documentation/arednGettingStarted/advanced_config.rst

   .. note:: If you plan to use ssh keys you may want to review **Use PuTTYGen to Make SSH Keys** in the **How-To Guide** section which describes this process in detail for users of Microsoft Windows computers.

+  ssh keys are only valid if they contain a string in the form of ``<USER>@<SOMEWHERE>`` in the comment section of the key. ssh keys generated with the above tools add this comment by default.

 Support Data
   There may be times when you want to view more detailed information about the configuration and operation of your node, or even forward this information to the AREDN |trade| team in order to get help with a problem.
 Click the *Download Support Data* button to save a compressed archive file to your local computer.